Pekko

 Karelian / Finnish Mythology

-The first reference to Pekko is during the wedding of Ilmarinen and the Maiden of Pojhola.
-In this part of The Kalevala, Osmotar, the creator of beer, must create a sacred drink to bless the wedding.
-While Osmotar discovers the secret of fermenting, Pekko provides her barley crops to brew the sacred beer.
+The first reference to Pekko in the Kalevala is during the wedding of Ilmarinen and the Maiden of Pojhola.
+In this story, Osmotar, the creator of beer, must create a sacred drink to bless the wedding.
+While Osmotar discovers the secret of fermentation, Pekko provides her with barley for brewing the hallowed beer.

-Barley is one of the most significant crops in the Kalevala.
+Barley is a foundational crop in Finland, Karelia, and Estonia.
 In the creation story of The Kalevala, the world is not complete until the creation of barley.

 Brewing beer is integral to the Finnish identity and is referenced several times throughout the Kalevala.
 It brings communities together and symbolizes abundance.
-Similar to Akka, he is critical for crops.
+Like Akka, Pekko is critical to crops.
 However, the crops in his domain are primarily for agriculture.

 Agriculture, fertility, and brewing are key aspects of the Kalevala.
 While Pekko is little mentioned in the poems and songs, his symbolism is inherent.